Predefined Verification

 - Software Version Consistency - Operating system versions should be the same on peering devices and/or specific device groups.

-Exploring the Predefined Checks Failures
+Exploring Predefined Check Failures

 The image below shows the result page for the VLAN consistency check: